 1. Bathtub Kitchen

-- A whisk, bowl and soap pump help develop wrist and hand strength: Place a pump of soap/bubble bath in the bowl, add a bit of bath water, and your child can whisk to make bubbles.
+- A whisk, bowl and soap help develop wrist and hand strength.
+Squirt a pump of soap/bubble bath in the bowl, add a bit of bath water, and your child can whisk to make bubbles.
 Whisk the whole bath to stir it all up for more adventure.

 - A turkey baster to strengthen the control of the hands and fingers.

-- Medicine droppers or medicine syringes (no needle) can be used to really challenge the hand strength of the older preschooler.
+- Medicine droppers or medicine syringes (no needles) can be used to really challenge the hand strength of the older preschooler.

-- An empty soap pump can be filled with bath water and pumped to squirt the water around.
+- An empty soap container can be filled with bath water and pumped to squirt the water around.

 The addition of kitchen instruments can make your child feel like you are a mad scientist.

 If your child is really into cars, open up a late night car wash.
 A little music and a lot of toy cars can go a long way.
 This is a great activity to discuss colors, shapes, and sizes.